 Barbara slowly turned her shallow gaze from the doorway where Jewell had stood to where she was now.
 She stared at Jewell for several seconds before a mild sign of recognition turned up her lips.
-It was obvious the woman was heavily drugged.
-The dark hazel of her eyes were muted and glassy, and her attention focused too long on unimportant pieces of furniture or empty spaces across the room.
+It was obvious the woman was heavily medicated.
+Her dark hazel eyes were muted and glassy, and her attention focused too long on unimportant pieces of furniture or empty spaces across the room.